HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 which can pass arguments containing values needed by the subscriber.
 The goal is to avoid dependencies between the subscriber and the publisher.

-## Using the pub/sub pattern in plain JavaScript alications
+## Using the pub/sub pattern in plain JavaScript applications
 Now that we know how the pub/sub pattern works, we can use it to improve the code shown above.
 Let's start creating out event system.